 I settle into the hickory Amish rocker Jacob Miller crafted to fit my slim dimensions 40 years ago back in Millersburg, Ohio.
 Though its measurements are the same, It feels narrower.
 But we’re still made for each other.
 The rocker is where I rock awhile, like Jacob on his front porch after a hard day’s work, until going inside to make the fire or light the kerosene lamps.
 Jacob Miller’s Amish rocking chair is where the world slows down.

 I reach to the lamp table next to the rocker for my copy of the Book of Common Prayer.
 It hasn’t always been mine.
 It belonged to Sue Kahn, a lifelong Episcopalian, before the day she gave it to me.
 Sue had suffered the inelegance of Presbyterian language after failing eye sight had led her to Cincinnati to be with her Presbyterian daughter.
 She could no longer read her prayerbook, but had committed to memory many of its prayers.
-After two years of worshiping with the Presbyterians, Sue began to refer to me an ‘Episcoterian” — a high Presbyterian — who also appreciated fine language.
-Looking back it, I think she may have hoped it would improve my prayers from the lecture Sunday mornings.
+After two years of worshiping with the Presbyterians, Sue began to refer to me as an ‘Episcoterian” — a high Presbyterian — who appreciated fine language.
+Looking back at it, I think she may have hoped it would improve my pastoral prayers Sunday mornings.
 “I want you to have this,” she said, placing her small red leather-bound Book of Common Prayer in my hands.
 “I know you’ll treasure it.”
 Sue sits beside me in Jacob’s rocker every morning.